Redaction in Medical Malpractice Litigation

 Responding to a request to access PHI

 A party shall determine whether the requested information constitutes health information under HIPAA.
 Protected or covered entities must have processes in place to manage PHI requests.
-Other organizations that may be liable to some aspect of HIPAA specifications include employers and business associates that support community health care plans.
+Other organizations that may be liable for some aspect of HIPAA specifications include employers and business associates that support community health care plans.
 Employers offering group health plans are not covered entities and do not fall under HIPAA rules.
 Employers must also secure the PHI they receive and should not use this data for work-related actions.

 If the PHI of a client is requested, the opposing lawyers are expected to follow HIPAA protocols and seek a court order or warrant or use some legal mechanism to obtain it.
 All parties can enter a specified qualified protective order ensuring that the data is used for litigation purposes only.
 Under HIPAA, persons are not allowed to access their PHI if it was created in preparation for litigation.